Alta Wind Energy Center (AWEC), California, United States of America

 Financing with a similar structure was arranged for the $650m units VII and IX in April 2012.
 The financing process was led by Union Bank (an affiliate of Mitsubishi-UFJ Financial Group) and RBA Securities.
 The joint lead arrangers were Bank of Montreal, Canadian Imperial Bank of Commerce, Key Bank, KfW IPEX Bank and Santander, while the lenders were Sumitomo, BayernLB, DZ Bank and Associated Bank.

-Contractors for the Alta Wind Energy Center (AWEC)
+Alta Wind Energy Center (AWEC) contractors

 The unit was acquired by GE and Bankers Commercial with shares of 50% each in 2011.